Vibration and Distance

 (generally under 40 Hz) vibrations create vibrations in the ground which have greater range (and larger safe distances) than

-those compactors whose nominal vibration frequencies are higher, due to greater attenuation (loss) of the higher frequency vibrations in the ground.
+those compactors whose nominal vibration frequencies are higher, due to more rapid attenuation (loss) of the higher frequency vibrations in the ground with distance.
 Low frequency vibrations also transfer vibration more efficiently to

 home resonant motions than higher frequency ones.
-The same compactor may display different dominant frequencies, depending on distance from it, as a result of interference effects between
+The same compactor, operating with the same setup and operator, may display different dominant frequencies, depending on distance from it, as a result of

 the vibrations from the two drums (see Vibration and Damage for an example and Vibration Signatures in the CVDG Pro for more on this issue).